ThundeRayn/TRPG-Rule-Weaver-AI/README.md

 🏆 Built at

-This project was built during AI THINKERER & GOOGLE CLOUD HACKATHON, TORONTO, 2025 under the studying topic - AI Tutor.
+This project was built during AI THINKERER & GOOGLE CLOUD HACKATHON, TORONTO, 2025 under the studying topic - AI agents.

 #### Developer